-Loving to learn another language was her dream since she was at school.
-Sara insisted to become a translator and finally she has been graduated this year (2018) from Al-azhar University, Faculty of Literature and simultaneous interpretation, English department.
-Although being a fresh graduated, she has three year of experience in translation as she has been working in this field since she was a sophomore.
-She preferred to be freelancer as this lets her to deal with people all over the world and to know more about the other cultures.
+Learning another language was Sara Hamdy’s dream since she began school.
+She set a goal to become a translator and embarked on a study program to accomplish that.
+She graduated from Al-azhar University in 2018 with a degree in literature and English translation.
+Although she is a new graduate, she has three years experience in translation since she has been working in that field since her sophomore year of college.
+Sara enjoys working as a freelancer as it allows her to work with people all over the world and learn more about their cultures.

-Pilar has always loved children.
-When she was a teenager, she earned her first pocket money looking after three of them and learned her first English words as a babysitter, in England.
-Since then she has been linked to childhood in many ways: as a shop assistant in a children’s bookshop, as a translator, as a writer and, of course, as a mother.
-She really loves writing for kids: stories, recipes, games… and also texts about animals, science or history always using simple words while providing verified and accurate information.
+Pilar Gari has always loved children.
+When she was a teenager, she earned her first pocket money as a babysitter in England looking after three children...and learned her first three English words.
+Since then, she has enjoyed staying connected to children in many ways: as a shop assistant in a children’s bookshop, as a translator, as a writer, and of course, as a mother.

-Her other professional passion is research.
-She is originally from Spain but freelancing has given her the chance to spend long periods of time in other countries such as France, England or USA, working on her translations and doing historical research in some of the most important libraries and archives of the world.
-Traveling has given her the great opportunity to meet children of different cultures, learn new languages and stay open minded.
+Pilar’s other professional passion is research.
+She is originally from Spain, but freelancing has given her the chance to spend long periods of time in other countries, such as France, England, or the USA.
+She is able to work on translations and do historical research in some of the most important libraries and archives of the world!
+Traveling has given her the great opportunity to meet children from different cultures, learn new languages, and remain open minded.

-Rosemary is from Southeast England, and from a very young age has always loved to read and create stories with fantastical characters.
+Rosemary High is from Southeast England.
+From a very young age, she always loved to read and create stories with fantastical characters.
 After spending a couple of years teaching, she received her Masters in Creative Writing from the University of Lincoln, and was then promptly whisked away by her Texan husband to the Lone Star State where they currently live.
-They have two glorious children who Rosemary hopes will grow up to enjoy her stories and maybe even create some of their own.
+They have two glorious children who Rosemary hopes will grow up to enjoy her stories, and maybe even create some of their own.